Banastre Tarleton: Battle of Waxhaws

 On 29 May 1780, Colonel Tarleton, with a force of 149 mounted soldiers, overtook a detachment of 350 to 380 Virginia Continentals, led by Colonel Abraham Buford.
-Buford rejected Tarleton's invitation to surrender on essentially the same terms as the Charles Town garrison.
-The Continentals continued marching, not preparing for battle until they heard their rear guard in action.
-Only after sustaining many casualties did Buford order his soldiers to surrender.
+Buford rejected Tarleton's invitation to surrender and continued marching, only ordering his troops to surrender after incurring significant casualties.
 Nonetheless, fighting continued until 113 soldiers of Buford's detachment were killed, 203 were captured, and 150 were severely wounded.
-The British army casualties were 5 soldiers killed and 12 soldiers wounded.
-From the perspective of the British Army, the affair is known as the Battle of Waxhaw Creek.
-In that time, Patriots used the phrase "Tarleton's quarter" (shooting after surrender) as meaning "no quarter offered".
+The British army casualties were 5 soldiers killed and 12 soldiers wounded..
+The affair is known as the Battle of Waxhaw Creek.

+During that time, Patriots used the phrase "Tarleton's quarter" (shooting after surrender) as meaning "no quarter offered".

 Forty years later, William Dobein James asked Robert Brownfield, a surgeon’s mate of the wartime Second South Carolina Regiment, for a description of the battle.
 Brownfield's account, published as an appendix to A Sketch of the Life of Brig.
-Gen. Francis Marion, said that Colonel Buford raised a white flag of surrender, "expecting the usual treatment sanctioned by civilized warfare"; yet, while Buford called for quarter, Colonel Tarleton's horse was shot with a musket ball, trapping him underneath.
-On seeing that, according to Brownfield, the Loyalist soldiers believed that the Virginia Continentals had shot their commander while they asked for mercy.
-Enraged, the Loyalist troops attacked the Virginians and "commenced a scene of indiscriminate carnage never surpassed by the ruthless atrocities of the most barbarous savages"; in the aftermath, the British Legion soldiers purportedly killed wounded soldiers where they lay.
+Gen. Francis Marion, said that Colonel Buford raised a white flag of surrender, "expecting the usual treatment sanctioned by civilized warfare".
+When Buford called for quarter, Colonel Tarleton's horse was shot with a musket ball, trapping him underneath and enraging the Loyalist soldiers who believed their commander had been shot.
+The Loyalist troops attacked the Virginians and "commenced a scene of indiscriminate carnage never surpassed by the ruthless atrocities of the most barbarous savages"; in the aftermath, the British Legion soldiers purportedly killed wounded soldiers where they lay.

-Tarleton's account, published in 1787, said that his horse had been shot from under him.
-His soldiers, thinking him murdered while the Continentals were asking for quarter, were vengeful until they could be brought under control.

-Regardless of the extent to which they were true or false, the reports of British atrocities motivated Whig-leaning colonials to support the American Revolution.
-On 7 October 1780, at the Battle of Kings Mountain, South Carolina, soldiers of the Continental Army, having heard of the slaughter at Waxhaw Creek, killed American Loyalists who had surrendered after a sniper killed their British commanding officer, Maj.
+Reports of these atrocities motivated Whig-leaning colonials to support the American Revolution.
+On 7 October 1780, at the Battle of Kings Mountain, South Carolina, the Overmountain Men (rebel militia), having heard of the slaughter at Waxhaw Creek, killed American Loyalists who had surrendered after a sniper killed their British commanding officer, Maj.
 Patrick Ferguson.